tibor309/chrome/README.md

-# 🪩 Google Chrome Browser
+# 🔮 Google Chrome Browser
 A web accessible [google chrome][chrome] browser, using [kasmvnc][kasm].
 I don't know why would you use chrome, but its here.

-**Note: This image is only compatibile with the amd64 archiecture!**
+> [!WARNING]
+> This repo and package has been deprecated, due to lack of interest.
+If you need an updated version, you'll need to rebuild the image yourself!

 ## Setup
 To set up the container, you can either use docker-compose or the docker cli.
 You can also use options and additional settings/mods from linuxserver.io.
-For updating the container, simply recreate the container.
-The [beta][beta_build] version is also availlable!
+For updating the container, simply re-pull the image, and deploy it.
+The [beta][beta_build] version of the browser is also availlable!

 ### [docker-compose][dcompose] (recommended)
 ```yaml